plattfot/baksnapper/CONTRIBUTE.md

 To help troubleshoot and ease of maintenance the commits, they should just contain one logical change each.
 The logical change should be the smallest possible that make sense.
 An atomic commit.
 These can be hard to define what they encompass, but easiest rule of thumb is if you need to include "and" in the subject of the commit then it does not contain _one_ change and must be split.

 This helps both when reviewing the code for a PR and when needing to hunt down when a bug got introduced.
 As you can use `git bisect` to help you narrow it down.
-If a commit contain multiple changes it can be harder to figure out what of those changes introduced the bug without further digging.
+If a commit contain multiple changes it can be harder to figure out which one of those changes introduced the bug without further digging.

 ### Suffix tag